 So, what should you say to someone who has depression?
 Here are seven things to say to let them know you care.

 If they’re not ready to talk now, remind them you’re here for them when they’re ready.
-When they’re having a hard time and need someone to talk to, they may remember your offer and come to you.
+They may remember your offer and come to you when they’re having a hard time and need someone to talk with.

 2. What can I do to help today?